AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 - Operations teams turning chat requests into Jira, email, or Slack updates with oversight

-- Support and sales teams drafting customer-facing messages before send
+- Support and sales teams drafting customer-facing messages before they go out

-- Engineering and incident leads summarizing channels and preparing ticket updates
+- Engineering and incident leads summarising channels and preparing ticket updates

-- Managers who need approval gates—not unattended autonomous agents
+- Managers who need approval gates rather than unsupervised automation

 Common workflows